rohan-g0re/Leetcode/Neetcode/Arrays/5_top_k_frequent_elements.md

         // STEP 2 --> Copy element into heap so that only k remain

         // we have to copy elements from map to Min-Heap
-        // freq should be first in min_heap - bcoz heap compares first value of pair for restrcuturing heap
+        // freq should be first in min_heap - bcoz heap compares first value of pair for restructuring heap

         for (auto& pair : map){